tecolicom/App-ansiecho/README.md

 - **-x** _string_
 - **-xu** _name_

     Sets the argument separator to _string_.
-Unlike the Β<--separate>
-    option, it can be used in the middle of processing arguments, and the string will be inserted before each subsequent argument.
+Unlike the `--separate` option, it can be used in the middle of processing arguments, and the string will be inserted before each subsequent argument.

-    When the **-xu** option is used, the given string is interpreted as a unicode name.
+    When the `-xu` option is used, the given string is interpreted as a unicode name.
 The following command uses unicode's `ZERO WIDTH JOINER` to generate the characters that make up a family of four.